 At the same time, the teachers should remain attuned to changes in students’ behaviors.
 If a student is acting funny all of a sudden without supporting changes in his familial environment or health issue the teacher should intervene to know if they are secure at school premises.

 But the need for emotional connection doesn’t end with identifying the energy levels of students.
 As teachers, we have to step up when the need arises and provide a safe, bullying-free classroom for our students to concentrate in their study.
 We can do this by providing positive feedback and an assurance that we are there to support them.

-Connecting these students with school counselors and other authorities is the next obvious step we need to take towards their protection.
+Connecting these students with school counselors and other authorities is the next obvious step to take towards their protection.

 Our other, less obvious, duty is to create an unconditional understanding of bullies and create a safe place for their improvement without judgment.
 Most bullies at school level are sociable souls who hold a different perspective on life.
 Connecting with their perspective and accepting them for it hold key to their healthier social interactions.

 There are three areas which need attention to develop a bullying-free classroom environment at school.
 The most important of these is creating awareness and a line of communication.
 Other areas of attention are upholding strict school-wide policies and teachers’ understanding of students’ emotions.